bluebird75/luaunit/README.md

 ##Install

+The version in development on github is always stable and can be used safely.

 **github**

 The simplest way to install LuaUnit is to fetch the github version:

     git clone git@github.com:bluebird75/luaunit.git

-Then copy it into your project or the Lua libs directory.
+Then copy the file luaunit.lua into your project or the Lua libs directory.

 On Linux, you can also install it into your Lua directories